-4.7.
-CERTIFICATE RE-KEY
+4.7 CERTIFICATE RE-KEY

-4.7.1.
-Circumstance for Certificate Re-key
+4.7.1 Circumstance for Certificate Re-key

-Re-keying a certificate consists of creating a new certificate with a new Public Key and serial number while keeping the subject information the same.
+Relkeying a certificate consists of creating a new certificate with a new Public Key and serial number while keeping the subject information the same.
 The new certificate may have a different validity date, key identifiers, CRL and OCSP distribution points, and signing key.
-CA keys may be re-keyed by a CA during recovery from key compromise.
-A CA Certificate may be re-keyed after expiration.
-The original CA Certificate may be revoked, but cannot be further re-keyed, renewed, or modified.
+CA keys may be relkeyed by a CA during recovery from key compromise.
+A CA Certificate may be relkeyed after expiration.
+The original CA Certificate may be revoked, but cannot be further relkeyed, renewed, or modified.

-4.7.2.
-Who May Request Certificate Re-key
+4.7.2 Who May Request Certification of a New Public Key

-DigiCert will only accept re-key requests from the subject of the certificate or the PKI sponsor.
-DigiCert may initiate a certificate re-key at the request of the certificate subject or in DigiCert's own discretion.
+DigiCert will only accept relkey requests from the subject of the certificate or the PKI sponsor.
+DigiCert may initiate a certificate relkey at the request of the certificate subject or in DigiCert's own discretion.

-4.7.3.
-Processing Certificate Re-key Requests
+4.7.3 Processing Certificate Re-keying Requests

-DigiCert may re-use existing verification information unless re-verification and authentication is required by contract or if DigiCert believes that the information has become inaccurate.
+DigiCert may reduse existing verification information unless redverification and authentication is required by contract or if DigiCert believes that the information has become inaccurate.
 DigiCert or the RA will confirm the identity of the Subscriber in accordance with the requirements specified in the CP and contracts for the authentication of an original Certificate Application.
-The RAs will describe this practice in their respective RPS.

-CA Certificate re-key requests will be approved according to the requirements in the associated contract, guidelines, requirements, and CP.
+The RAs will describe this practice in their respective RPS.CA Certificate redkey requests will be approved according to the requirements in the associated contract, guidelines, requirements, and CP.

-4.7.4.
-Notification of Certificate Re-key to Subscriber
+4.7.4 Notification of New Certificate Issuance To Subscriber